Got a computer collecting dust? Google’s new software could bring it back to life.

 On Tuesday, the company announced its plans to release Chrome OS Flex, a completely free offshoot of the Chrome OS operating system you’ll often find on inexpensive laptops and all-in-one computers.
 The difference?
 Instead of relying on new hardware, Chrome OS Flex is designed to run on PCs and Macs as old as about 13 years.
-That means some of the computers collecting dust around the house can be pressed into service as web browsing machines, this time with up-to-date security and some fresh features.
+That means some of the computers collecting dust around the house can be pressed into service as Web browsing machines, this time with up-to-date security and some fresh features.

 Google says Chrome OS Flex is technically meant for “businesses and schools,” but regular folks will be able to download it themselves.
 And with just a little fiddling, it should be easy enough to get the software running on decade-old machines — assuming they still turn on, that is.
 But should you take the plunge and install this stuff?